infantlikesprogramming/Mini_Project-Arthimetic-Parser/README.md

 This parser will evaluate simple arithmetic expressions comprise of "+,-,*,/" and integers.

 Grammar: There can only be integers and operations.
-There must be one and only one operation in between integers (run example inputs to see).
+There must be one and only one operation in between integers (run example input01 to see).

 How to run:
 - Command line (Linux): cc -o parser -g main.c scan.c expr.c tree.c interp.c